Honours Weighted Average

 The honours weighted average calculation is based on academic achievement in units contributing to the award of an engineering degree.
 It is distinct from the University Weighted Average Mark (WAM) and the Grade Point Average (GPA).

-Students commencing from 2014 will be entering courses with (Honours) in their title.
+Students commencing from 2014 at Clayton campus and 2015 at Malaysia campus will be entering courses with (Honours) in their title.
 The calculation is also independent of the (Honours) course title.
 It is therefore possible to complete a Bachelor of Engineering (Honours) and graduate with a Pass grade (ie without meritorious honours).

 The honours weighted average formula includes a weighting for each unit.
 A level one unit is weighted by a factor of one, a level two unit is weighted by a factor of two, a level three unit is weighted by a factor of three and a level four unit is weighted by a factor of four.
 The level of a unit is determined by the first number of the numerical component of the unit code eg ENG3000 would be weighted by a factor of three, irrespective of whether it was studied at second year, third year, fourth year etc.